About the course

 - The teaching methods consist of "blended learning" and "flipped classroom"

 - Two days of introductory and motivational lectures incl. demonstrations.
+Students bring their own laptop.

 - Two assignments with peer assessment: (i) one assignment related to modern e-infrastructure of computational science (computing environments / IDE, data repositories, source code versioning systems [GitHub] etc.), (ii) one assignment “in tandem” being related to a specific topic within (bio)medicine among several predefined choices, where preferably one engineering student and one medical student work together.
 This project will be presented orally at one of the course meetings.